dougeby/IntuneDocs/intune/android-zebra-mx-logs-troubleshoot.md

 For example, you create a profile in StageNow to configure a device.
 When you create the StageNow profile, the last step generates a file for you test the profile.
 You consume this file with the StageNow app on the device.

 In another example, you create a profile in StageNow, and test it.
 In Intune, you add the StageNow profile, and then assign it to your Zebra devices.
 When checking the status of the assigned profile, the profile shows a high-level status.
-You want more details.

 In both these cases, you can get more details from the StageNow log file, which is saved on the device every time a StageNow profile applies.

+Some issues aren't related to the contents of the StageNow profile, and aren't reflected in the logs.

-This article shows you how to read the StageNow logs, and lists some potential issues with Zebra devices.
+This article shows you how to read the StageNow logs, and lists some other potential issues with Zebra devices that may not be reflected in the logs.

 [Use and manage Zebra devices with Zebra Mobility Extensions](android-zebra-mx-overview.md) has more information on this feature.

+## Get the logs

+### Use the StageNow app on the device
+When you test a profile directly using StageNow on your computer in, instead of using [Intune to deploy the profile](android-zebra-mx-overview.md#step-4-create-a-device-management-profile-in-stagenow), the StageNow app on the device saves the logs from the test.
+To get the log file, use the **More (...)** option in the StageNow app on the device.

+### Get logs using Android Debug Bridge
+To get logs after the profile is already deployed with Intune, connect the device to a computer with [Android Debug Bridge (adb)](https://developer.android.com/studio/command-line/adb) (opens Android's web site).

+On the device, logs are saved in `/sdcard/Android/data/com.microsoft.windowsintune.companyportal/files`

+### Get logs from email
+To get logs after the profile is already deployed with Intune, end users can email you the logs using an email app on the device.
+On the Zebra device, open the Company Portal app, and [send the logs](https://docs.microsoft.com/intune-user-help/send-logs-to-your-it-admin-by-email-android).
+Using the send logs feature also creates a PowerLift incident ID, which you can reference if contacting Microsoft support.

 ## Read the logs